Cancel Car Insurance in Germany (2026)

 Step 5: Request Your SF-Klasse Certificate

-Cancellation Letter Template
+Car Insurance Cancellation Letter Template

-For Sonderkündigung (premium increase), add after “Sehr geehrte Damen und Herren”: “Von meinem Sonderkündigungsrecht nach §40 VVG aufgrund der Beitragserhöhung vom [date of increase notice] mache ich hiermit Gebrauch.”
+For a special cancellation due to a premium increase, add this after "Sehr geehrte Damen und Herren": "Von meinem Sonderkündigungsrecht nach §40 VVG aufgrund der Beitragserhöhung vom [date of increase notice] mache ich hiermit Gebrauch."

 Special Cancellation Rights (Sonderkündigung)